doom-neovim/doom-nvim/docs/getting_started.md

 Do you want to change some configurations of some modules?

-Go to `lua/configs` dir and you will find the configurations for the Lua plugins, or go to `config/plugins` dir to change the Vimscript plugins configurations.
+Go to `lua/plugins/configs` dir and you will find the configurations for the plugins.

 ### Configuring LSP